To make updates to your Zip06 account or requets changes to your newspaper delivery, please choose an option below.

 A Zip06 account will allow you to post to the online calendar, contribute to News From You, and interact with the Zip06 community.
 It's free to sign-up!Click here to get started!

 We're happy you've decided to join the Zip06 community.
 Please fill out this short registration form to begin sharing content with your neighbors.

 We can help!
 Enter the email address registered to your account below to have your password emailed to you.

 Last year’s Souper Bowl IV chili champion was the North Madison Volunteer Fire Company, which nudged ahead of Madison Hose Company No. 1’s smoked brisket chili with cornbread.
 Chili fans can help choose this year’s winner at Souper Bowl V on Saturday, Jan.
 25. (File photo by Meglin Bodner/The Source | Buy This Photo)

 Fill out the form below to email this story to a friend×

 While NFL fans might be caught up anticipating the league’s annual football championship spectacle in February, Madison residents might want to start whetting their appetites for a different kind of Super Bowl.

-Souper Bowl V, Madison’s annual outdoor winter chili and soup contest extravaganza, will take over downtown on Saturday, Jan.
-25, featuring all the varieties of hearty soup-related dishes residents have come to expect, along with some fun new entertainment.
+Souper Bowl V, Madison’s annual outdoor winter chili and soup contest extravaganza, will take over downtown on Sunday, Jan.
+26 (moved from Saturday, Jan.
+25 by impending rain), featuring all the varieties of hearty soup-related dishes residents have come to expect, along with some fun new entertainment.